igeldo/PR4-SoSe23/step0080/README.md

 # Java Starter #

-## Step 70
+## Step 80

-Dependency injection mit Spring
+Use Mockito for mocking

 ### Prerequisites
 - Java 11 JDK